akoch8/oarsome/README.md

 OARSOME FORTYSOMETHINGS
 =======================

-An exploration of the career length of elite rowers, inspired by the "Age of athletes extending over time" topic on [the Pudding](https://pudding.cool/) backlog.
+An exploration of the career length of elite rowers, NBA players, and MLB players, inspired by the "Age of athletes extending over time" topic on [the Pudding](https://pudding.cool/) backlog.